Zapier vs Workato | 9 Factors to Decide the Best One

 How many apps does Zapier support?

-Zapier connects with over 6,000 apps across marketing, sales, finance, customer service, and more.
+Zapier connects with over 8,000 apps across marketing, sales, finance, customer service, and more.
 It supports both major platforms and niche tools.
 Most apps have prebuilt triggers and actions, so you can automate without coding.
 The wide range means you’re likely to find every tool your team already uses.
+And if you don't find what you need, you can use webhooks to connect to the apps you need.

-Zapier is ideal if your goal is to move data across tools quickly and easily.
+Zapier is ideal if your goal is to move data across lots of tools quickly and easily.
 Its library keeps growing, and updates happen frequently.
-For small businesses or creators looking to automate daily tasks, Zapier’s massive app coverage is a huge advantage.
+For enterprises that use lots of apps, Zapier’s massive app coverage is a huge advantage.

 What does Workato offer in terms of integrations?

-Workato supports fewer native apps than Zapier, but it integrates more deeply with enterprise systems like Salesforce, NetSuite, Workday, and Oracle.
-It connects with on-premise databases and custom APIs, making it a powerful bridge between old systems and new cloud tools.
+Workato supports way fewer native apps than Zapier (1,000 compared to 8,000), but in many cases, it integrates deeply with enterprise systems like Salesforce, NetSuite, Workday, and Oracle.
+It also connects with on-premise databases and custom APIs, making it a powerful bridge between old systems and new cloud tools.

 You can build your own connectors or customize existing ones with advanced data mapping.
 While it’s not as plug-and-play as Zapier, Workato offers the flexibility needed for complex infrastructure.
 If your business runs on a mix of cloud and legacy platforms, Workato’s integration capabilities will help unify your workflows securely.